kenb123/Basic-Expression-Lexicon-Variation-Algorithms-BELVA/README.md

 	tail -f outfile.txt

-You will see new dictionary words being generated.
+You will see new dictionary words being generated if past the import stage.

 5. To Do